-Based in Brooklyn, María Berrío grew up in Colombia.
-Her large-scale works, which are meticulously crafted from layers of Japanese paper, often reflect on cross-cultural connections and global migration seen through the prism of her own history.
 The central theme of this exhibition is the quiet of catastrophe's aftermath, a solemnity that points as much towards modes of resilience and adaptation as it does to the crushing devastation of loss.
-This theme takes shape through Berrío's narration of a small Colombian fishing village that has undergone a tragedy.
-In these works, Berrío explores how the formation of historical memory occurs amidst processes of grieving in a village that maps the site of her own imagination.
+This theme takes shape through María Berrío's narration of a small Colombian fishing village that has undergone a tragedy.
+In these works, the artist explores how the formation of historical memory occurs amidst processes of grieving in a village that maps the site of her own imagination.

 Press release courtesy Victoria Miro.